oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_fusion/README.md

 ### Discussion of Results

-Loop fusion increases the throughput by ~400% when the loops have equal trip counts, and by ~25% when the loops have unequal trip counts.
+Loop fusion increases the throughput by ~100% in both the cases with equally-sized and unequally-sized loops.

 Note that this performance difference will be apparent only when running on FPGA hardware.
 The emulator, while useful for verifying functionality, will generally not reflect differences in performance.